gydlake/COVID-19-Oulu-with-Flutter/README.md

 # Test and Verification

 The app is programmed with Flutter which can work on Android, iOS, Windows and Linux.

-With Android Studio, the app works in android emulator, web, android phone (after installation).
+With Android Studio, the app was tested in android emulator, web browsers, android phone (after installation), and it worked properly.

 # Note